-Read the chat with modern-day Manomet Plymouth Wampanoag Native American, Randy Joseph and Pilgrim interpreter, Patience Morton.
-For Patience, it is the year 1627 and she is 12 years old.
-Both Randy and Patience spoke to us from the Plimoth Plantation in Massachusetts.
+Read the chat transcript between students, a modern-day Manomet Plymouth Wampanoag Native American, and a young Pilgrim from the Plimoth Plantation in Massachusetts.

 - Grades: 1–2, 3–5, 6–8